 How to Tell What You’re Using

-Most people won’t really care whether they’re using Cat-5e or Cat-6 cables at home.
-The Internet connection is the bottleneck, and Cat-6 cables won’t help that.
-Cat-6 can enable faster speeds when transferring files or otherwise communicating between two computers on the local network, but most people won’t notice.
+Most people won’t really care whether they’re using Cat-5e, 6, 6a, or 7 cables at home.
+The Internet connection is the bottleneck, faster cables won’t help that.
+Using a Cat-6, 6a, or even 7 cable can enable faster speeds when transferring files or otherwise communicating between two computers on the local network, but the truth is most people won’t even notice.

 Still, there is a difference!
-If you’re wiring your home with cables that will be stuck there a while, you should definitely go for Cat-6 for the future-proofing and faster LAN speeds..
+If you’re wiring your home with cables that will be stuck there a while, you should definitely go for the highest category cable you can afford for the future-proofing and faster LAN speeds.